TheAnachronism/ImageDataSetTagEditor/README.md

 These captions are put into a text file next to the image, named the same way.
 So image `0000.jpg` has a caption file `0000.txt` with something like `person, woman, sitting on a chair`.

+## Running

+Just head over to the [releases page](https://github.com/TheAnachronism/ImageDataSetTagEditor/releases), grab the latest one and download the executable you need.
+Everything of the application is contained in one file, so nothing else is required.
+When opening, a console window will appear in the background.
+That is currently because of .NET and Avalonia, and I haven't figured out yet, how to get it away -.-

 ## Key bindings and other features

 As I often accelerate my work with key bindings, I've added some here as well: